A phase-field approach to model evaporation from porous media: Modeling and upscaling: Phase-field Formulation

-One can incorporate energetically consistent static contact angles through $\sigma \partial_{\bf n} \phi = - g'(\phi)$, where $g(\phi)$ is the wall free energy, which is connected to the microscopic contact angle at the wall \cite{Jacqmin2000}.
-Note that $g(\phi) = 0$ translates to (neutral) $90^{\rm o}$ contact angle.
-Hence, in this case we have the zero-Neumann condition at solid interfaces, {\it i.e.,}
+One can incorporate energetically consistent static contact angles through $\sigma \nabla \phi \cdot {\bf n} = - g'(\phi)$, where $g(\phi)$ is the wall free energy, which is connected to the microscopic contact angle at the wall \cite{Jacqmin2000}.
+Note that $g(\phi) = 0$ translates to a $90^{\rm o}$ (neutral) contact angle.
+Hence, in this case, we have the homogeneous Neumann condition on the fluid-solid interface, {\it i.e.,}

 The effect of the non-neutral contact angle is not the focus of this study.
 We would like to refer interested readers to \cite{Kelm2024} for more details on how to include non-neutral contact angles explicitly in the phase-field formulation and the corresponding upscaling procedure through appropriate scaling.